Amethyst-Development/VoidTP/README.md

 ![Example Image](https://cdn.modrinth.com/data/ugFrgHMM/images/f1444ff7da4d289d37f0d737d07a4aab332495ea.png)

 # Legacy versions
-Versions marked with "-Legacy" add support for older versions and use old features whereas the versions marked with "-modern" are for newer versions and use newer features
+Versions marked with "-Legacy" add support for older versions and use old features whereas the versions marked with "-modern" are for newer versions and use newer features,
+Example: Function macros